Your cart is currently empty!

 Can I let my child choose their food?

 With old-style treatments, patients were involved in all the food choices.
 Meal plans would be negotiated with clinicians a week at a time.
 Sometimes calories were counted, food weighed.
-Parents were told to stay away while their child cooked and at in their bedroom.
+Parents were told to stay away while their child cooked and ate in their bedroom.

 This makes recovery very slow, or non-existent.
 Our children are too scared of food, and of weight gain, to make wise choices.
 Given too much choice, some eat less and less.
 Some eat just about enough to avoid hospital.

-This is why a family-based approach normally works better: parents are mobilised to support their child to eat what’s needed.
-Most often that means parents take charge of meals.
-Some parents call it ‘Magic Plate’: the plate appears in front of their child as if by magic, containing what the child needs to eat.
+Some parents call it 'Magic Plate': the plate appears in front of their child as if by magic, containing what the child needs to eat.
 The young person is not involved in shopping, and stays out of the kitchen.
 Negotiations are kept to a minimum — though the parents may listen out carefully for hints ("I imagine I will never eat ice-cream again" means, "Please make me eat ice-cream soon").

 How on earth can I get my child to eat?